shriram-jagan/pyminiweather/README.md

 -->

 ### Rising thermal bubble
 This simulates the rising of a dry warm bubble due to density differences (buoyancy effects).
-See section 3(b) in [this](https://journals.ametsoc.org/view/journals/mwre/143/12/mwr-d-15-0134.1.xml) article for more information on the setup for rising thermal bubble simulation
+See section 3(b) in [this](https://journals.ametsoc.org/view/journals/mwre/143/12/mwr-d-15-0134.1.xml) article for more information on the setup for rising thermal bubble simulation.
-.
 The initial condition for the simulation is different from eq.
 (35) in the article where a squared cosine profile for the points that are inside an elliptical bubble of prescribed radius is used.
 For more details on the implementation, look at [initial_conditions.py](pyminiweather/ics/initial_conditions.py)

 ![](anims/thermal.gif)